Evaaaaaaa/Learn2Relax/README.md

 <img src="figs/Top_20_words.png" width="1000">

 ## Inference App
-To run the streamlit web app in your browser, make sure streamlit is installed, then run
+To run the Streamlit web app in your browser, make sure Streamlit and required packages are installed, then run
 >`streamlit run streamlit/app.py`

 If no browser window pops up, paste the Network URL in the browser and you will be able to see the app interface as below.